Dothan alopecia advocate speaks out about Chris Rock’s alopecia-themed joke - NewsBreak

 Alopecia is an autoimmune disease that causes the body’s immune system to attack hair follicles, causing the hair to fall out.
 This is mostly due to stress.

-“I use my stress-reducing painting to help people understand that stress is the underlying case, mostly, but there are ways you can live through it,” Ayodeji said.What is alopecia?
+“I use my stress-reducing painting to help people understand that stress is the underlying case, mostly, but there are ways you can live through it,” Ayodeji said.Ex-Putin advisor: ‘If he cannot be stopped in Ukraine, he will go further’

 She says the past few days she has spent more time on the social media app clubhouse than ever before, talking with people about alopecia and she equates this to the recent event that took place at the Oscars regarding Jada Pinkett Smith.